janwilmans/janwilmans.github.io/auto.md

 Cons
 ====
-- SG14 discussion feedback: the auto = foo(); syntax is error-prone, it might be an accidentally ommitted name, and currently that would give you an compiler error.
+- SG14 discussion feedback: the auto = foo(); syntax is error-prone, it might be an accidentally ommitted name and currently that would give you an compiler error.

 Questions
 =========